 What is the story you’ve been telling yourself about your current project?
 Does it focus on the struggles, the annoyances, and the lack of visible progress?
 Or does it focus on the small wins, the personal growth, and your vision of where it can go?
 Because let me tell you that the story you tell yourself matters more than a lot.

 Where you put your attention, there goes your energy.
-If you want to find ten terrible things about the thing you’re working on, I’m sure you can find them.
-Same goes for the ten reasons it’s the greatest thing to happen in your life.
+So if you want to find ten terrible things about the thing you’re working on, I’m sure you can find them.
+The same goes for the ten reasons it’s the greatest thing to happen in your life.
 Whichever you choose sets the framework for your subconscious mind.

-If I hired you at a job and told you “the pay is terrible, our company makes nothing useful, and we’ll be bankrupt within the month,” you wouldn’t put much effort into the company’s success.
-Consider it your first day working for yourself at You, Inc. Tell yourself the story of the accomplishments you’ve made so far, what you’re working on now, and the success that lies ahead, and then watch it become reality.
+If I hired you at a lousy job and told you, “the pay is terrible, our company makes nothing useful, and we’ll be bankrupt within the month,” you wouldn’t put much effort into the company’s success.
+Consider it your first day working for yourself at You, Inc. Tell yourself the story of the accomplishments you’ve made so far, what you’re working on now, and the success ahead, and then watch it become a reality.

 9. Assess the Situation: What Do You Know, What Do You Need?

-Sometimes when I’m trying to reach a big milestone on one of my goals, or wipe out a big problem that’s getting in my way, it can get pretty overwhelming.
+Sometimes when I’m trying to reach a significant milestone on one of my goals or wipe out a big problem that’s getting in my way, it can get pretty overwhelming.
 I have a million ideas, worries, and solutions swirling around in my head, and it’s enough to gunk up all the machinery and leave me feeling totally stuck.

-When this happens, I find it most helpful to take a quick step back and sort out all of these swirling thoughts.
+When this happens, I find it helpful to take a quick step back and sort out all these swirling thoughts.
 Assess the situation.
-This is one of those times that asking the right questions can be one of your best friends for personal growth.
+Asking yourself the right questions can be one of your best friends for personal growth.
 Try asking yourself some of these:

 - What exactly am I trying to accomplish right now?